senchalabs/jsduck/README.md

 Changelog
 ---------

+* 0.4 - Ext4 support
+  * Support for Ext.define() syntax from ExtJS 4.
+  * Showing @xtype and @author information on generated pages.
+  * Showing filename and line number in warnings.
+  * Fix for event showing the same doc as method with same name.

 * 0.3 - Performance improvements
   * Significant peed improvements - most importantly utilizing multiple CPU-s (if available) to speed things up.
 On my 4-core